Skip to content

 When to visit the Salineras de Maras

-The salt mines receive tourism all year round, although if you visit them during the rainy season (from December to March), the color of the pools is darker thanks to the water and the earth.
+The salt mines attract tourists throughout the year.
+However, if you visit them during the rainy season (from December to March), the color of the pools is darker due to the water and the surrounding earth.

 Tourist places of Cusco – Plaza de Armas area

-It is the area of the heart of the city.
+It is the heart of the city.
 This is where most tourist and commercial activity is concentrated.

 I highly recommend a Free Tour to learn about this area’s history.
 A guide will explain the most emblematic sites and their details, which is worthwhile.